seedofjoy/bazooka/docs/README.md

 <a name="module_Bazooka.watch"></a>
 ##Bazooka.watch([rootNode])
-Watch for new nodes with `data-bazooka`
+Watch for new nodes with `data-bazooka`.
+Not need to run `Bazooka.refresh` before this.
+It will be called automatically.

 **Params**